6 Author Website Tips for Success

 For a lot of authors, email marketing is going to be the most effective way to generate actual sales and long-term interest.
 Social media is inching up there, particularly as they add social selling features, but at the moment email is still on top.
 So your lead capture strategy should probably focus on email.

 Luckily, this is relatively easy for an author website.
-Because you can safely assume visitors are readers, you can offer email subscribers a freeby—a chapter from one of your books is a great offer—in exchange for a sign-up.
+Because you can safely assume visitors are readers, you can offer email subscribers a freebie—a chapter from one of your books is a great offer—in exchange for a sign-up.
 This is a nice way of collecting emails and it makes for a great user experience.
 Their first action on your site leads to a free sample!

 Be sure you’re not just focusing on building your email list (and never buy mailing lists!); you also need to deliver regular emails that are interesting and engaging.